We Locked Our Keys In The Van in the Middle of the Woods

-After a night of heavy rain, everything outside the tent was wet.
+After a night of heavy rain drumming our tent, I woke to the sound of birds.
 Thankfully, we were nice and dry inside!
-I woke up and got out of bed before everyone else to capture some nature photography before I had to set to work.
+I got out of bed before everyone else to capture some nature photography before breaking down the campsite.
 Cat joined me and we had fun capturing the world, damp and dew drop covered from the night before.

 After Nate got up, we decided to see if our next campsite was available.
 We weren’t able to get all of the days at the same spot since everything was so booked.
 Usually, the whole north is mostly booked by the time spring rolls around.
 If we want to pick a good spot for an entire week next year, we might have to reserve our spot within the next few months.